ansble/monument/docs/testing.md

 ```

-Ok let's take a closer look at what is going on.
+Okay, let's take a closer look at what is going on.

 ```
 /* eslint-env node, mocha */